 Move from customer satisfaction to customer delight by developing the value chain

 Savvy retailers understand that the value chain is imperative to building a loyal customer base, preventing them from being poached by competitors.
 However, most digital tools like smartphone applications are focussed on customer satisfaction rather than delight.
-So how can they change this?
+So how can brand's incorporate this into their retail mobile strategy?

 One example would be to push app notifications when a particular product arrives at a store nearby to the customer's residence, or inform the customer through watch notifications about discounts being offered on the products he/she wanted to buy.